AdobeDocs/release-notes.en/current.md

 mini-toc-levels: 1
 exl-id: bcbdba6a-9e24-4f84-97ca-65c24ef45707
 ---
-# INTERNAL REVIEW - Adobe Experience Cloud Release Notes - September 2021
+# Adobe Experience Cloud Release Notes - September 2021

 ![Banner](assets/experience-cloud-banner-3.png)

-Experience Cloud applications and services are updated monthly.
+[!DNL Experience Cloud] applications and services are updated monthly.
 This page is your central location for finding the latest release updates, documentation, and tutorials for [!DNL Experience Cloud] and [!DNL Experience Platform].
 You can also find new documentation for [!DNL Creative Cloud for Enterprise] and [!DNL Document Cloud].

 >[!NOTE]
 >